Ewa Plonka

-Ewa Płonka (pronounced Avah Puonka) is a Polish operatic soprano.
+Ewa Płonka is a Polish-American operatic soprano.

+Biography

-Born in Prudnik, Płonka graduated with honors from music schools in Poland including the Academy of Music in Poznan.
-She studied piano performance in Poland and Norway, as well as at Oklahoma City University, University of Utah, USA, where she received her doctoral degree in piano performance.
-Płonka studied voice simultaneously in Poland and the USA.
+Born in Prudnik, Płonka graduated with honors from music schools in Poland including the Academy of Music in Poznań.
+She studied piano performance in Poland and Norway, as well as at Oklahoma City University and University of Utah, USA, where she received her doctoral degree in piano performance.
+Płonka studied voice simultaneously in Poland and the United States.
 She graduated from The Juilliard School with The Artist Diploma in Opera Studies in 2016.